gl-inet/docs4.x/docs/interface_guide/dns.md

     ![dns proxy](https://static.gl-inet.com/docs/router/en/4/tutorials/dns/dns_server_settings_dns_proxy.png){class="glboxshadow"}

+    The router will forward all DNS requests to this DNS server.
+This might be useful if you are already running another DNS server or Pi-hole in your network.

 ## Edit Hosts

 Requests from clients will be resolved preferentially using the static DNS rules you write in Hosts.